alyssabedard/mpv2anki/README.md

 _This script has been primarily tested on macOS and Windows.
 I currently don't have access to a Linux machine for thorough testing._

+## Acknowledgements

+While not a direct fork, this project acknowledges [mpv2anki](https://github.com/SenneH/mpv2anki), an earlier Linux-specific implementation with similar goals that appears to be no longer maintained.